ISDN home page

 It is important that our projects make a difference to the lives of patients and their families.
 Each project includes a range of measures that help determine their outcomes, outputs and impacts.

-A summary of our more recently completed projects is below, with further examples highlighted in our annual reports.
-A more detailed description of all projects completed since 2022 can be downloaded on a spreadsheet.
+A summary of the impacts of projects completed in 2024/25 is below, with further examples highlighted in our annual reports.